-Source: Nielsen Value share, Moving Annual
+Source: Nielsen Value share, Moving Annual Total (MAT) basis Mar'21 vs Mar'20

 STRENGTHENING OUR COFFEE SEGMENT

 Coffee has been given enhanced focus this year, considering its rise as a stable growth engine in our portfolio.
 We are innovating in this segment to ensure we keep pace with evolving coffee preferences.
 A customer-centric campaign on Tata Coffee Grand promotes its singular flavour-locked decoction crystals that condense great taste, aroma and freshness.
 'Shik shik' represents the sounds heard when the pack of coffee is shaken.
 The TVCs capture the sound of great coffee in a pack and celebrates coffee moments.
 This has been activated across Tamil Nadu, Karnataka and Andhra Pradesh markets.